Navid200/xDrip/docs/Lock-screen.md

 Configure Number Wall let's you customize the reading by choosing the location on screen as well as choosing an image.
 Enable "Use on Lock screen".

-When the phone is being charged, the [Android screensaver](./Screensaver.md) will be in effect taking priority over this setting.
+When the phone is being charged, the [Android screen saver](./Screensaver.md) will be in effect taking priority over this setting.